Create a Highly Available PostgreSQL Cluster Using Patroni and HAProxy

 postgresql_192.0.2.13_5432row is highlighted in green.
 This indicates that

-When you now bring up the first server, it will rejoin the cluster as a slave and will sync up with the master.
+When you now bring up the first server, it will rejoin the cluster as a standby and will sync up with the primary.

 You now have a robust, highly available Postgres cluster ready for use.